AY2526S1-CS2103T-T15-1/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note:** Conflict handling is critical.
 When `clearpast` calls `model.setPerson()` with a recurring contact's new timeslot, the `ModelManager`'s `setPerson` logic handles the conflict check.
-If the new timeslot is already taken, `setPerson` throws a `TimeSlotConflictException`.
-The `ClearPastCommand` catches this exception, adds the person's name to the `conflictNames` list, and continues processing the rest of the contacts.
+If the new timeslot is already taken, `setPerson` throws a `TimeSlotConflictException` which contains details about the conflicting person.
+The `ClearPastCommand` catches this specific exception, formats a detailed error message including the conflicting person's name and timeslot, adds this to the `conflictNames` list, and continues processing the rest of the contacts.

 </box>

-At the end of the operation, `clearpast` forces the UI to refresh and re-sort by the default timeslot order by calling `model.updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)` and `model.sortFilteredPersonList(Comparator.comparing(Person::getTimeSlot))`.
+At the end of the operation, `clearpast` forces the UI to refresh and re-sort by the default timeslot order by calling `model.updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)`.

 The following activity diagram summarizes the logic flow for the `clearpast` command:

+<puml src="diagrams/HighLevelClearPastActivityDiagram.puml" alt="HighLevelClearPastActivityDiagram"></puml>

+Detailed Logic Flow for `clearpast`

 <puml src="diagrams/ClearPastActivityDiagram.puml" alt="ClearPastActivityDiagram"></puml>